 REPRESENT!

-Students in Creative Art Works Graphic Design programs challenge students to take what they know, understand, or notice, and give it a form others can understand.
+Creative Art Work's’ graphic design programs challenge students to take what they know, understand, or notice, and give it a form others can understand.

 A student at City-as-School creates a collage poster

-At City-As-School, students designed art as activism posters, turning their concerns into public visual statements.
-At Manhattan Early College Academy for Marketing & Media Arts (MECA), students created neighborhood maps that captured the people, places, and stories shaping their communities, a way of locating themselves within the spaces they call home.
+At City-As-School, students designed art-as-activism posters, turning their concerns into public visual statements.
+At Manhattan Early College Academy for Marketing & Media Arts (MECA), students took a walking field trip to landmarks and business around the school and then created neighborhood maps that captured the people, places, and stories shaping their community.
+This was a way of locating themselves within the spaces they call home.
 At Gotham Tech High School, students turned complex data into infographic posters, learning how design can make information, and their own understanding of it, visible to others.

 A crucial step for all students and interns came during the culminating event for each program, when our young designers presented their work to their peers and teachers.
 Presentations are a regular part of any commercial artist's life, and advocating for your designs is a crucial workplace skill.